Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 Residual risk should be accepted separately by the authorized risk owner whenever it exceeds the decision-maker's delegated threshold.

-The terminology matters less than whether people can understand the model and use it during real work.

 ## Decision Rights Must Evolve

 Decision rights are not permanent.